cybersonic/cybersonic.github.io/_posts/2022-07-21-making-slimmer-lucee-docker-images.md

     RUN apk add openjdk11
     ENTRYPOINT [ "/lucee/startup.sh" ]

-To build the docker image above I do:
-`docker build -t markdrew/lucee-light .`
+To build the docker image above I do: `docker build -t markdrew/lucee-light .`

 Let me run through it quickly:

 1. `FROM alpine`: Uses the alpine base image.
-This is a super tiny linux distro
+This is a super tiny Linux distro
-2. `ARG LUCEE_VERSION="5.3.10.28-SNAPSHOT"` this means when I build the image I can just change the version of lucee by passing `--build-arg LUCEE_VERSION=5.4` for example
+2. `ARG LUCEE_VERSION="5.3.10.28-SNAPSHOT"` : this allows me to add the version when I build the image.
+I can just change the version of lucee by passing `--build-arg LUCEE_VERSION=5.4` for example
 3. `ADD https://cdn.lucee.org/lucee-express-${LUCEE_VERSION}.zip lucee.zip` downloads the lucee version to lucee.zip
-4. The next `RUN` line is more complex, but basically unzips lucee.zip and makes the startup `.sh` files executable and then deletes the lucee.zip and extra MACOSX folder
+4. The next `RUN` line is more complex, but basically unzips lucee.zip and makes the startup `.sh` files executable and then deletes the lucee.zip and extra `__MACOSX` folder that was uncompressed from the zip.
 5. `COPY webroot /lucee/webapps/ROOT` we copy our code to the lucee web root.
 This is our app so we have to run it.
-6. `RUN apk add openjdk11` We install the jdk!
+6. `RUN apk add openjdk11` We install the JDK!
 Cant run lucee without a JDK
 7. `ENTRYPOINT [ "/lucee/startup.sh" ]` finally we set the entry point, the script we run when we start.

 And that is it.
-So after building we get the following when we run `docker images`
+So after building, we get the following when we run `docker images`

     REPOSITORY             TAG       IMAGE ID       CREATED         SIZE
     markdrew/lucee-light   latest    b7085aaed9a9   9 minutes ago   648MB

-Ok, 648.Mb... it's ok but not good enough really.
-A colleague (Zac) mentioned that we dont actually need the full JDK, so we went to get just the JRE.
-This changed the line:
-`RUN apk add openjdk11`
+Ok, 648MB... it's ok but not good enough really.
+A colleague ([Zac Spitzer]( https://dev.lucee.org/u/zackster/summary "Zac Spitzer")) mentioned that we don't actually need the full **JDK**, so we went to get just the **JRE**.
+This changed the line: `RUN apk add openjdk11` to `RUN apk add openjdk11-jre`
-to
-`RUN apk add openjdk11-jre`

 This gave a nice cut down:

     REPOSITORY             TAG       IMAGE ID       CREATED       SIZE
     markdrew/lucee-light   latest    71e1b58415f3   2 hours ago   355MB

-355Mb!
-Thats a great improvement!
+355MB!
+That's a great improvement!

-Zac also reminded me that since I am basically not using any extensions such as database drivers or whatever, I can download a "light" version of Lucee , so I can now add the jar download for lucee-light after I download the express version:
+Zac also reminded me that since I am basically not using any extensions such as database drivers or whatever, I can download a "light" version of Lucee, so I can now add the jar download for lucee-light after I download the express version:

     ...
     ADD https://cdn.lucee.org/lucee-express-${LUCEE_VERSION}.zip lucee.zip